nathanziarek/nathanziarek.github.io/_drafts/2013-04-25-there-is-value-in-the-disruption.md

-{{{
+---
-  "summary": "Making things objectively better may not always equal better usability.", "keywords": ["search", "facets", "ux"], "publishedOn": "April 25 2013",
+excerpt: Making things objectively better may not always equal better usability.
-  "status": "published"
+categories: search facets ux
-}}}
+---

 #There is Value in the Disruption